menu icon

 Antony Gormley: Firmament 2008

-Firmament is constructed from 1019 steel balls held in the space by 1770 steel elements of different lengths.
-These are welded together to create an irregular, polygonal structure whose form dissolves and resolves in space.
-The artwork was designed by scanning the artist’s own body.
+Firmament, meaning the heavens or the sky, is a sculpture by artist Sir Antony Gormley.
+It is constructed from 1019 steel balls held in space by 1770 steel elements of varying lengths.
+These are welded together to create an irregular, polygonal structure that dissolves and resolves in space.
+In form, the sculpture resembles a map of a celestial constellation, perhaps recalling the Engonasin Hercules constellation known as the ‘kneeling man’.
+Walking around and through the work, an enormous kneeling figure comes into view.
+The structure was designed by scanning the artist’s own body.

-Gormley has previously told the renowned art historian Ernst Gombrich that his large body form sculptures, such as Firmament, were an attempt ‘to materialize the sensation of that inner space of the body… an attempt to realize embodiment, without really worrying too much about mimesis, about representation in a traditional way.’
+Gormley told art historian Ernst Gombrich that his large body form sculptures, such as Firmament, were an attempt ‘to materialise the sensation of that inner space of the body… an attempt to realise embodiment, without really worrying too much about mimesis, about representation in a traditional way.’

 Biography

-Antony Gormley was born in 1950 in London, England, where he lives and works.
-He has participated in major group exhibitions, including the Venice Biennale (1982 and 1986), Documenta VIII, Kassel, Germany (1987) and the Sydney Biennale (2006).
-Solo exhibitions include Fundacao Calouste Gulbenkian, Lisbon (2004), Baltic Centre for Contemporary Art, Gateshead, England (2003), and the National History Museum, Beijing, China (2003).
+Sir Antony Gormley was born in London, UK, in 1950, where he continues to reside and work.
+He has participated in major group exhibitions including the Venice Biennale (1982; 1986), Documenta VIII in Kassel, Germany (1987), and the Sydney Biennale (2006).
+Notable solo exhibitions include showcases at Fundacao Calouste Gulbenkian in Lisbon (2004), the Baltic Centre for Contemporary Art in Gateshead, England (2003), and the National History Museum in Beijing, China (2003).
 He was awarded the Turner Prize in 1994 and made an Order of the British Empire (OBE) in 1997.
 He is an Honorary Fellow of the Royal Institute of British Architects, and has been a Royal Academician since 2003.
+He was the recipient of the Obayashi Prize in 2012 and is the 2013 Praemium Imperiale Laureate for Sculpture.
+Gormley was knighted in the 2014 New Year Honours for services to the arts.
+For Room, he received the 2015 Marsh Award for Excellence in Public Sculpture.